 Deferred tax assets, including the tax value of tax losses allowed for carryforward, are recognised at the value at which they are expected to be realisable, either by settlement against tax of future earnings or by set-off in deferred tax liabilities within the same legal tax unit.
 Any deferred net tax assets are measured at net realisable value.

 Liabilities other than provisions

-Liabilities are measured at amortised cost which usually corresponds to the nominal value.
+Other liabilities concerning payables to suppliers, group enterprises, and other payables are measured at amortised cost which usually corresponds to the nominal value.

 Income statement 1 January - 31 December